-Naomi Kashiwagi is an award-winning artist, composer,musician and creative producer living in Manchester.
+Naomi Kashiwagi is an award-winning artist, musician and creative producer based in Manchester.
 Naomi has exhibited and performed across the UK and internationally.
-She produces visual art, sound works, music, installations and performances, that draw upon her dual heritage, an intrinsic fusion of two cultures, British and Japanese.
+She produces visual art, sound works, music, installations and performances.
+Her work draws upon her dual heritage, an intrinsic fusion of two cultures, British and Japanese.

 Portrait by Anatomy Projects (Photographers Gavin Parry and David Penny) from Haiku.